TilAbDare/VQE_Estimator_Carbon_Dioxide_Adsorption_on_Ions/README.md

 # VQE_Estimator_Carbon_Dioxide_Adsorption_on_Ions
-Implementation of VQE algorithm by VQE_Estimator to caculate the total energies for carbon dioxide adsorption on Mg ion.
+Implementation of VQE algorithm by VQE_Estimator to caculate the total energies for carbon dioxide adsorption on Magnesium ion.
+The simulation were done by perfect, noisy, and physical qubits.
+To reduce the size of the problem active space tranasformation was applied to the system.
+But according to the Molecular orbital file, the selected orbitals can be manipulated for down or upsizing the system.
+The ansatz in the noisy and physical simulation was parameterized by the optimal points achieved by perfect simulation.
+But they can be parameterized randomly as well.